nimig04/vibe-proj/README.md

 - **⚡ Forgiving Hole Mechanics**: Improved hole entry with magnetic slowdown effect!
 - **🎨 Smaller Obstacles**: More challenging and strategic gameplay
 - **🎉 Jeff Rain Victory**: Epic celebration with 50 falling Jeffs when you win!
+- **📧 Boss Notification**: Lose the game and auto-draft a shameful email to Jeffrey Jenkins!

 ## 🚀 How to Play